shoutem/shoutem.github.io/_posts/1-1-9-MissingFields.md

 <img src='http://shoutem.github.io/img/getting-started/restaurant-list-and-details.png'/>
 </p>

-You finished your first extension!
-What's next?
+You just finished your first extension!
+It looks great, but there is a room for improvement, wouldn't you agree?
+Also, it doesn't look how we specified in the beginning that we would like it to look like.
+Shoutem prepared it's [UI toolkit](/docs/coming-soon) for you that you can use to create **beautiful** apps.

 <nav>
   <ul class="pager">